murchie85/steelSpirit/README.md

 3. MUST BE differentiable from the 10000 other Shmups (RPG element, Summon attack, Gameplay mechanics???).
 Joint teams.Shmup/Open pivot
 4. Dodging huge boss like bullet hell stream
 5. Review videos
+- QUALITY CONTROL - Does it still have slug throwing Shmup feel?
+Are graphics isometric a bit
+- Keep it different from Gyro blade, it should be fast, manic and fun.
+Not desert strike
+- Lots of variety on screen, AA, planes, ATB, etc
+- Good Map Detail
+- FLOW FUGE MODE: Zoom to area with dog fight tailers...jump into lockon mode..clean up
+- Visuals still FAR below par - have they been improved to look nice?
+Think is a boss fight got that proboctor feel?